microsoft/AzureMonitorAddonForSplunk/README.md

 * [Overview of Azure Diagnostic Logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs)

 ## Installation
-Until the add-on is in Splunkbase, installation is manual.
 In both Windows and Linux cases, it's easiest if you first clone the repo into your personal space.

+1. Go to Manage Apps in the Splunk Web interface.
+2. Click the button to "Install app from file"
+3. Select "TA-Azure_monitor_logs_1_0.spl" from the repo directory on your PC
+4. Restart Splunk <br/><br/>
+(Jump down to _After restarting Splunk_)

+## Manual installation for developers

 ### Windows
 $SPLUNK_HOME defaults to `c:\program files\splunk`. <br/>